-CHKDSK: The disk you are using is not recognized by this version of DOS.
-The disk either was created by another system with a format that is not supported on this version of DOS or is not a DOS disk.
+CHKDSK: The disk you are using is not recognized by this version of MS-DOS.
+The disk either was created by another system with a format that is not supported on this version of MS-DOS or is not an MS-DOS disk.
 Do not continue processing if CHKDSK has returned this message for a floppy disk.
-If this message is returned for a fixed disk, the information describing the disk characteristics to DOS has been destroyed.
+If this message is returned for a fixed disk, the information describing the disk characteristics to MS-DOS has been destroyed.
 In this case, continue CHKDSK processing.
 You will probably have to set up your fixed disk again.